 St. Paul is telling us in verse 17 to imitate him and those Christians who follow his example, particularly with respect to the practice of asceticism.
 This is what the Church has always understood about the saints.
 They set an example of holiness for us to follow.
 If we have any concern at all about our eternal salvation, we would do well to follow their holy example; they are the only people that the Church can confidently say made it to heaven.

-And this leads me to a subject that is often on my mind and dear to my heart.
+And this leads me to a subject that is often on the minds of many.
 Of course, I’m talking about SEX.
 You see, today is March 3rd.
 It is the feast day of a great American saint, Katherine Drexel.
 But I don’t want to talk about her right now.
 Instead, I want to talk about a lesser known saint who shares this feast day with Katherine.
 I’m talking about the eleventh century empress of the Holy Roman Empire, Cunegundes, Patroness of Lithuania.
 According to the story I got from Lives of the Saints, Cunegundes had taken a vow of virginity prior to her marriage to the emperor, Henry II, Duke of Bavaria.
 According to the story, she asked Henry for permission never to have sex with him—EVER.
 How I would have loved to have been present for that conversation.
 (Did she ask this favor of him before or after the nuptials?)
 Apparently Henry consented to this arrangement and, for understandable reasons, he also was made a saint in the Church.

 Now given that we are supposed to imitate Paul and the other saints, a big question that should not be so quickly set aside is whether we should also emulate their example where sex is concerned.
 Both Paul and Jesus practiced and praised celibacy and recommended it to those who could manage it (1Cor.
 7; Mt.
 19: 11-12).
 It would certainly seem, given all the trouble in society with sexual immorality, that our culture could stand in need of a little “sexual healing”—but not the kind Marvin Gaye had in mind.
 We need a new and different kind of sexual healing—a healing from pornography, addiction, STDs, abortion, pedophilia, sexual slavery . . .
 My own strong hunch is that if more people followed the saints in denying themselves, we could begin to heal from these many sexual plagues.